-The next step is understanding a company’s key products and services, any new and upcoming projects, its clients and main competitors.
+The next step is understanding a company’s key products/services, any new/upcoming projects, its clients, and main competitors.
 Finding out about the company’s culture, mission statement, diversity policies, community involvement and financial profile will help you determine if you’d like to target them as a future employer and help you present yourself as a strong candidate.
 Here are some good ways to get more info about a company.

 Simply plug the company name into a search engine and see what comes up.
-Look to company social media accounts, YouTube videos, recent press mentions, product and service reviews, the company blog and anything else that may come up in a Google search of the company.
+Look to company social media accounts, YouTube videos, recent press mentions, product and service reviews, the company blog and anything else that may come up.

 Canadian News Wire